 — This week in search 8/27/10, The Official Google Blog.

-The Google patent describes how the search engine might collect information from a blog’s feed and from the blog itself to attempt to understand what a blog might be about.
-It might collect information such as the content of posts, post titles, post authors, blog authors, the blog’s title, profile information about the authors, blog roll information, and possibly other information about the blog.
+The Google patent describes how the search engine might rank blogs, by collecting information from a blog’s feed and from the blog itself to attempt to understand what a blog might be about.
+It may collect information such as the content of posts, post titles, post authors, blog authors, the blog’s title, profile information about the authors, blog roll information, and possibly other information about the blog.